 Triodos Bank considers how the mission of an organisation translates into the organisation itself before considering a loan or investment.
 It has over 20 years’ experience financing microfinance and inclusive finance initiatives in emerging markets.
 As well as only financing the green economy in Europe, including developing lending in the sustainable tourism sector, all our banking products and services take the environment into consideration.

 Our finance often leads to job creation and frequently, due to the sustainable focus of all our finance, to work that benefits the excluded – from people with disabilities to ex-offenders.

 The inclusive finance activity we described in SDG 1 is delivered via Triodos Investment Management connecting thousands of investors with microfinance and SME institutions in developing countries.
-Of the 18.2 million borrowers reached with inclusive finance, more than 4.9 million are small and medium sized enterprises.
+In 2021 the financial service providers we finance provided loans to 17.8 million borrowers in emerging markets.

 Inclusive finance is also relevant in The Netherlands where we work with Qredits, a Dutch initiative providing microfinance loans, mentoring and online tools to support entrepreneurs.

 In Amsterdam, Triodos Bank finances WOW.
 Its founders have converted a former technical school in the Kolenkitbuurt, a district in the city, into a unique hostel and cultural hotspot.
 WOW provides a new impulse in the neighbourhood, combining tourism and art.

 Triodos Bank UK has worked with a number of businesses transitioning to an employee ownership structure, including Camerons Strachan Yuill Architects and LDA Design, empowering those within the companies and supporting their wellbeing.
 It has also worked with B Corp TownSq to assist its expansion of co-working spaces and business support.